Aladin147/BLKWDS_Manager/docs/Journal.md

 # BLKWDS Manager - Development Journal

+## 2025-06-13: Layout Responsiveness Improvements

+Today we improved the layout responsiveness of the dashboard screen by replacing fixed heights with flexible layouts.
+This was an important step in our style unification plan, as it ensures the application looks good on different screen sizes.

+Key changes included:

+1. **Gear Preview List**: Updated to use Expanded widget instead of fixed height (400px)
+2. **Quick Actions Panel**: Updated to use Expanded widget instead of fixed height (300px)
+3. **Today's Bookings Section**: Updated to use responsive height based on screen size (25% of screen height)
+4. **Recent Activity Section**: Updated to use responsive height based on screen size (30% of screen height)

+These changes significantly improve the user experience on different screen sizes and create a more responsive application.

 ## 2025-06-13: Background and Shadow Standardization

 Today we standardized background colors and shadow styles across the application.
 This was an important step in our style unification plan, as it ensures a consistent visual appearance throughout the app.